ibra-kdbra/Cpp_Projects/README.md

 ---
 ## Overview
 This repository serves as a personal playground for experimenting with various C++ projects.
-It includes original implementations, as well as **forked** or **cloned** repositories from other developers **with my own improvements** as fits.
+It includes original implementations, as well as **forked** or **cloned** repositories from other developers **with my own improvements** where applicable.
 Each project aims to explore different concepts and features of the C++ programming language.

 ### Side note: